Anomalous thermoelectric and thermal Hall effects in irradiated altermagnets: Model

 \section{Model}

-We consider an effective low-energy Hamiltonian describing a two-dimensional $d$-wave altermagnet~\cite{smejkal2022beyond,ghorashi2025dynamical}, where $\sigma_{0}$ denotes the $2\times2$ identity matrix and $\sigma_{i}$ ($i\!=\!x,y,z$) are Pauli matrices acting in spin space.
+We consider an effective low-energy Hamiltonian describing a two-dimensional $d$-wave altermagnet~\cite{smejkal2022beyond,ghorashi2025dynamical}, where $\sigma_{i}^{}$ ($i\!=\!x,y,z$) are Pauli matrices acting in spin space.
 The parameters $v$ and $J_{d}$ characterize the strength of spin-orbit coupling and altermagnetic order, respectively.
-The resulting band dispersion reads with the upper (lower) sign corresponding to the conduction (valence) band.
+In particular, the second term in Eq.~\eqref{eq:H_d} arises from the proximity-induced $d$-wave spin splitting.

 We subject the system to a time-periodic optical field propagating along the $z$ direction, described by the electric field ${\bf E}(t) \!=\!
 (E_x\cos\omega t, E_y\cos(\omega t\!+\!\varphi))$.
 The phase $\varphi$ controls the polarization, with $\varphi\!=\!0$ corresponding to linear polarization and $\varphi\!=\!\mp\pi/2$ to left- and right-handed elliptic polarization.
-Introducing the vector potential ${\bf A}(t)\!=\!\omega^{-1}(E_x\sin\omega t,E_y\sin(\omega t\!+\!\varphi))$, which is periodic with period $T\!=\!2\pi/\omega$, the driven Hamiltonian follows from minimal coupling, where we define $A_{x}\!=\!eE_{x}/(\hbar\omega)$ and $A_{y}\!=\!eE_{y}/(\hbar\omega)$.
+Introducing the vector potential ${\bf A}(t)\!=\!\omega^{-1}(E_x\sin\omega t,E_y\sin(\omega t\!+\!\varphi))$, which is periodic with period $\tilde{T}\!=\!2\pi/\omega$, the driven Hamiltonian follows from minimal coupling, where we define $A_{x}\!=\!eE_{x}/(\hbar\omega)$ and $A_{y}\!=\!eE_{y}/(\hbar\omega)$.